Mississippi Weed Laws

-After Governor Reeves signed the recent legislation, the Mississippi Department of Revenue (MDOR) has 150 days to start the licensing process for cannabis businesses.
+After Governor Reeves signed the recent legislation legalizing medical marijuana, the Mississippi Department of Revenue (MDOR) has 150 days to start the licensing process for cannabis businesses.

-If a business wants to apply for medical cannabis dispensary licensure through the Mississippi Department of Revenue’s Mississippi Medical Cannabis Program, the company should first register with the Mississippi Secretary of State’s Office.
+If a business wants to apply for medical marijuana dispensary licensure through the Mississippi Department of Revenue’s Mississippi Medical Cannabis Program, the company should first register with the Mississippi Secretary of State’s Office.

 Types of Mississippi Cannabis Establishment Licenses